www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/10b - Self-Service Password Reset (az-100-05b).md

         - Assign credentials to be shared among all group members: **Yes**

-        - Email Address: the name of the Microsoft Account you are using for this lab
+        - loginfmt: the name of the Microsoft Account you are using for this lab

-        - Password: the password of the Microsoft Account you are using for this lab
+        - passwd: the password of the Microsoft Account you are using for this lab

 1. Sign out from the Azure portal and close the Microsoft Edge window.